Germinating the seeds

 Pruning -- The plant tends to have a wide growth habit, but you can encourage a more upward, tree-like shape by removing some of the lower side branches after the plant is 6 months old.

-Pests to watch for - Watch for any bugs that typically affect your other plants - possibly whitefly, aphids, scale (little lumps on the stems or leaves), mealybugs.
+Pests to watch for - Watch for any bugs that typically affect your other plants.
+Try using insecticidal soap before using stronger remedies, since some may harm the plant.

 If you have any questions, feel free to email me.